 You have choices.
 And one choice is to say, “I’m sorry I’m not going to be doing that this year”.
 Yes, some people will be disappointed.
 But they’ll adapt.

 When you say “no” it creates a space to say “yes” to something else.
 Sometimes that something else is just more sleep or watching a movie with your honey by the fire.

 Boundaries create happier relationships.

-If you’re still not sure what to keep on your holiday to-do list, I suggest making a list of holiday traditions that you enjoy and then cross reference it with your actual to-do list.
+If you’re still not sure what to keep on your holiday to-do list, I suggest making a list of holiday traditions that you enjoy and then cross-reference it with your actual to-do list.
 How does it match up?
-Are the things that really matter even on your to-do list or is it filled with meaningless stuff that a magazine or advertisement told you make a happy holiday?
+Are the things that really matter on your to-do list or is it filled with meaningless stuff that a magazine or advertisement told you would make a happy holiday?

 So many things are actually optional.
 You don’t have to put up a Christmas tree or lights.
 You don’t have to send cards or bake.
 You don’t have to spend hours cleaning your house.
 You don’t have to search tirelessly for this year’s must-have toy.
 Perhaps we should remember that last scene in “How the Grinch Stole Christmas” where the Grinch realizes that Christmas is a state of mind and not all the trappings.
 Do what really matters to you this holiday season!

 Follow me on Facebook for more great content and support!